Syria halts flights from and to Damascus, hours after Israeli attack | Business

 Syria halted flights to and from Damascus International Airport on Friday, the transport ministry said, a few hours after Israeli air strikes hit south of the capital.

-A Syrian military official quoted by the state news agency said Syrian air defences intercepted the Israeli missiles, downing most of them, but that the early morning attack caused one civilian injury and some material damage.
+A Syrian military official quoted by the state news agency SANA said Syrian air defences intercepted the Israeli missiles, downing most of them, but that the early morning attack wounded one civilian and caused some material damage.
 Cham Wings Airline, a private Syrian carrier, said it was rerouting all its flights to Aleppo International Airport.

 The transport ministry's statement did not refer to the Israeli attack but cited technical reasons for the airport's shutdown.
 The Syrian Observatory for Human Rights said on Friday the Israeli bombing had damaged the runway after targeting "warehouses of Iranian militias" near the airport.